How to Overcome the Temptations After Rehab

 Learn to Nourish Yourself

 Many addictions can have profound effects on a person’s digestive tract and hunger response.
 Once you are no longer using, you may find that your appetite has returned with a vengeance.
 This can lead to binge eating and weight gain.
-You may need to learn how to eat three normal meals again, as well as make balanced food choices.
+You may need to learn how to eat three healthy meals again, as well as make balanced food choices.
 If you have trouble eating a full meal at once, try six smaller meals spaced evenly throughout your day.
 Drink plenty of water, and don’t forget to add fruits and vegetables into your diet.
 All of this will give you something new to focus on while ensuring your future health.

 Plan and Schedule Your Days